MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/github-pages-action.md

 # Github Pages action
+> How to build GH Pages from master, for Jekyll and other site generators

 Action:

 - [Github Pages action](https://github.com/marketplace/actions/github-pages-action) - `peaceiris/actions-gh-pages`

-This action will publish a target build directory as a 'gh-pages` branch with a commit and it will serve it on GH Pages.
+This action will publish a target build directory as a `gh-pages` branch with a commit and it will serve it on GH Pages.

 This does not actually build the directory itself, leaving that up to you with your own steps.
 This action integrates well with any flow that writes a build directory.
-Including static site generators such as Hugo, MkDocs, Gatsby, GitBook and mdBook, or web apps such as a React and Vue which have a `npm run build` step.
+Including static site generators such as Jekyll, Hugo, MkDocs, Gatsby, GitBook and mdBook, or web apps such as a React and Vue which have a `npm run build` step.

 This action also has many stars so that adds to my confidence in its quality and long term maintenance.